I often end up with meat from previous meals and too often I don't know how to put them to good use.

 Of course, that's on your own risk, but if you ask me in advance then I can guide you and tell you what to do and what not.

 I am online the whole day (Indian time) so usually, I am quick in answering requests and questions!

 Please feel free to share your thoughts and ideas with us in the comment section further below!

 GET 5 FREE SEASONING LESSONS

 Type in your email address below.

 Homemade Chicken Pot Pie Recipe

 - pinch Salt

-- Place your pie mold on top as shown and calculate 5½ centimeters extra.
+- Place your pie shape over your rolled out dough and calculate 5 ½ centimeters extra.
 Cut it circular out.
 That's going to be your pie bottom.
 Pick up the cut out pie bottom and place it carefully into the mold.

 - Preheat the oven to 200 Celsius .